Research Interests: development economics, environmental and resource economics, political economy, conflict

 BA, Stanford University, 2012

-Jonah Rexer (Draft), Political Partisanship Influences Behavioral Responses to Governors’ Recommendations for COVID-19 Prevention in the United States (with Guy Grossman, Harsha Thirumurthy, and Soojong Kim).
+Jonah Rexer, Guy Grossman, Soojong Kim, Harsha Thirumurthy (2020), Political Partisanship Influences Behavioral Responses to Governors’ Recommendations for COVID-19 Prevention in the United States, Proceedings of the National Academy of Sciences.

 Abstract: Voluntary physical distancing is essential for preventing the spread of COVID-19.
 Political partisanship may influence individuals’ responsiveness to recommendations from political leaders.
 Daily mobility during March 2020 was measured using location information from a sample of mobile phones in 3,100 US counties across 49 states.
 Governors’ Twitter communications were used to determine the timing of messaging about COVID-19 prevention.
 Regression analyses examined how political preferences influenced the association between governors’ COVID-19 communications and residents’ mobility patterns.
 Governors’ recommendations for residents to stay at home preceded stay-at-home orders, and led to a significant reduction in mobility that was comparable to the effect of the orders themselves.
 Effects were larger in Democratic than Republican-leaning counties, a pattern more pronounced under Republican governors.
 Democratic-leaning counties also responded more to recommendations from Republican than Democratic governors.
 Political partisanship influences citizens’ decisions to voluntarily engage in physical distancing in response to communications by their governor.